SAP-samples/logistics-business-network-integration/README.md

 * Using your purchase order number provided in the invitation email sent from network enablement

 #### D. Configuring Productive Tenant

+To perform the remaining configurations of your productive tenant please follow the content of the following [document](https://help.sap.com/viewer/b29693ac52074747b7010a02932fe47d/LBN/en-US).
+This contains important settings, like for example the visibility to shippers in the Business Partner Directory.

 Watch [this recording](https://www.kaltura.com/p/1921661/sp/192166100/embedIframeJs/uiconf_id/37285991/partner_id/1921661?iframeembed=true&playerId=kaltura_player&entry_id=1_87fynq6n)
 to have the steps explained visually.